 But the knocker didn’t leave, and so finally, AJ dragged himself out of bed and staggered to the door, ranting the whole way.
 “Swear to god, if you guys are back to make me feel even shittier, you’re gonna get a taste of your own medicine,” he muttered under his breath.
 He unbolted the door and wrenched it open.
 “Seriously, what part of ‘leave me alone’ do you not under-”

 He stopped suddenly, the word “stand” dying on his tongue as he found himself staring into the haggard face of Nick’s mother, Jane Carter.
 “Jane!” he cried, his voice jumping an octave.
-“Sorry, I thought you were… never mind; come in!”
+“Sorry, I thought you were… Come in!”

 “Don’t bother,” said Jane.
 “I’m not staying.
 I just came from the police station, and I have a reservation at a different hotel.”